jhnbyrn/951-KLR-PAGES/ignition_timing.md

 ## Hardware setup

-## Rounding errors
-Earlier we briefly touched on the fact that the angle measurements are generally stored in half-teeth, but the real time counting is done in whole teeth, and this results in some rounding issues that the code needs to deal with.
-Here we'll get into the details of that.

-There are actually two sources of this kind of rounding error:
-* the conversion of an *odd* number of half teeth to whole teeth by divinding by 2
-* the physical relationship between the flywheel ring gear and the magnetic set screw (i.e. speed sensor vs ref sensor signal phase)

-The first one is pretty easy to understand - when we divide an odd number by 2 we can end up with 1 left over.
-This must be accounted for in the ignition event timing.

-The second source is less obvious.
-But there is no guarantee of how the flywheel teeth line up with the set screw that the ref sensor uses.
-So when the ref sensor interrupt fires, the speed sensor pin could be high or low.
-It'll be a fixed relationship for any given car, but it can vary up to half a tooth from one car to the next!

-We can't add "one half" to the counter, so instead we need to store the fact that the error exists and handle it in the logic at the end of the countdown.

-Once you understand these sources of error, the strategy for dealing with them is very easy to follow:

-* if neither error has is present, do nothing (i.e. just use the whole-tooth count as-is)
-* if exactly one of these errors is present (it doesn't matter which one), set the flag that adds one half-tooth to the ignition event countdown at the end
-* if both of these errors are present, add one whole tooth to the counter variable and clear the flag that adds a half-tooth.

-All of this raises the question: why not just do the countdown in half-teeth, thus avoiding all this?

 ## The countdown

 Engines go around in circles so sometimes it's hard to know where to start.
 It might seem natural to start at the ref sensor routine but we will not do that because it's actually a little confusing.
 Instead we'll assume that the countdown has already begun, and we'll start in the speed sensor routine.